the Publications page

 Africa - Birds & Birding to participating exchange partners.
 From 2012 the

-exchange agreements will be fulfilled by BirdLife South Africa with their new
+exchange agreements has been fulfilled by BirdLife South Africa with their new

 title African BirdLife.

 has many other important research themes such as ecology, and conservation

 biology.
 With this in mind, the Niven Library obtains books and periodicals

 dealing with these important subjects to meet the needs of their research

 staff and students.
 The involvement of the Percy FitzPatrick Institute in